Changes to Federal Graduate PLUS Loans

 Examples:

-- If a student has been continuously enrolled for two years, the parent may borrow a Parent PLUS Loan for up to two additional years.
+- If a student has been continuously enrolled for two years, the parent may borrow a Parent PLUS Loan (up to COA minus other aid; no aggregate limit) for up to two additional years.

 Part-Time Enrollment and Loan Eligibility

-Federal direct loans are required to be prorated for students enrolled less than full-time beginning with the 2026-2027 academic year.
+Federal direct loans are required to be prorated (reduced proportional to enrollment) for students enrolled less than full-time beginning with the 2026-2027 academic year.
+This reduction may occur even if the student’s billed hours do not change.

 Changes to Federal Loan Repayment